astroinformatics.de

 Figure 2: Plot of the quotient E[X]/Var(X) and its inverse quantum conversion factor gPC obtained from pixel intensities that are found in an area of 25x25 pixel of individual sky flatfield frames taken at different ISO settings.
 A Canon EOS 60D camera was used for this experiment, that has been "astro-modified" by removal of the UV/IR cut filter and diffusor in front of the sensor.
 Plotted are the measured values for each red, green and blue color channel.
 Computations take into account, that two green pixel form the digital signal of a Bayer matrix imaging device.

 The above plot indicates ISO 160 is closest to satisfy the Poisson noise condition using mean value and variance.
 This is the point, where unity gain is achieved and the arbitrary gain factor gPC is almost equal to one.
-If you ever read discussions, if high ISO settings beyond ISO 6400 are nonsense, or not, the plot reveals an interesting result.
+If you ever read discussions, what ISO setting will be beneficial to astrophotography, or more ambitious applications like stellar photometry the plot reveals an interesting result.
 Settings in the range from ISO 200 onwards to ISO 400 and higher will provide more gain to the signal, but no additional information in terms of having counted more photo electrons.
-With ISO settings from 200 to 400 digital numbers in the image start to represent a fraction of a single photo electron collected.
-However, as with any other quantum particle in physics, a photo electron cannot be split or divided into fractions of itself!
-How could this happen?
-Additional readout noise will add to the images, which makes noise distribution more broader to smear intensities for high gain or ISO settings.
-Numbers stored in the digital image at gain values that are too large appear like a fraction of an electron due to noise from the signal amplification within the electronics.

-Another recommendation to astrophotographers will result: Do not push ISO settings far beyond empty amplification of the signal.
-In the example ISO 400 of a real Canon camera corresponds to a gain factor where one digital unit represent "half an electron" counted.
+My recommendation to astrophotographers: Do not push ISO settings far beyond unity gain to avoid empty amplification of the photon count.
+In the example ISO 400 of a real Canon camera corresponds to a gain factor where one digital unit represent "half a photo electron" counted.
 The consequence of using high gain settings is loss of dynamic range.
 A digital camera has a limited range of digital numbers.
 Typically this is 14 bit resolution for modern DSLR cameras with a digital value range between zero and up to a maximum possible digital value of 16383.
 That means a bright star will run into saturation sooner due to early cut-off from the analog-digital converter.
 So there exist useless ISO settings, that should be expected earlier, than thought.
-High ISO settings do not provide an increase of light from the digital pixel intensities.
+High ISO settings do not provide an increase of light signal from the recorded digital pixel intensities.

 Conclusion and outlook